sidestream-tech/sky-star-guard/README.md

 3nd transaction: Anyone ──────────────────► StarGuard B ──executes──► Star Spell B1
 ```

+## Trust assumptions

+- The governance (any address added to `wards`) all considered fully trusted actors
+- The security of the `subProxy` contract and any assets it controls fully dependends on the correctness of the executed star spell's code

 ## Features

 - Codehash validation of the code, at the time of the execution